 What’s Your Experience Been?

 *Therapists from many modalities work in a relational, trauma-informed way.
-Particularly good therapy modalities for trauma, especially complex trauma, include Accelerated Experiential Dynamic Psychotherapy (AEDP), Integrative Arts Psychotherapy, Attachment-based psychotherapy, Somatic Experiencing, Sensorimotor Psychotherapy, Equine-Assisted Therapy, Arts Therapies, the Comprehensive Resource Model (CRM), and Body Psychotherapy.
+Particularly good therapy modalities for trauma, especially complex trauma, include Accelerated Experiential Dynamic Psychotherapy (AEDP), Integrative Arts Psychotherapy, Attachment-based psychotherapy, Somatic Experiencing, Sensorimotor Psychotherapy, Equine-Assisted Therapy, Arts Therapies, the Comprehensive Resource Model (CRM), EMDR, and Body Psychotherapy.
 However, above all use your judgement and your intuition when you meet the therapist.
 The most important factor in therapy is the quality of the relationship between client and therapist.
 This means that if you don’t feel that you like and respect the therapist, or if you feel that the therapist doesn’t like or respect you, then the therapy is unlikely to work to heal trauma.